-A pupil confined in and receiving educational services at a Juvenile Detention Center (JDC) shall not be counted in the regular enrollment of a district.
+A pupil confined in and receiving educational services at a Juvenile Detention Center (JDC) shall not be counted in the regular enrollment of a district for funding purposes.
 JDCs are funded separately, receiving double funding, and have three count dates.
-For information on counting students at a JDC please refer to the Juvenile Detention Center Audit Guide available on KSDE's Fiscal Auditing webpage.
+For information on submitting KIDS-related data for students at a JDC please refer to the Juvenile Detention Center Audit Guide available on KSDE's Fiscal Auditing webpage and the Guidelines for KIDS Reporting: Students Attending Other Education Placements.

-Scenario: Student is enrolled in district 888, and was absent from district 888 on September 21, however, did attend on September 15 and September 30 fulfilling the attendance rule.
-On September 16, the student was arrested and placed at the JDC in district 999 and received educational services at the JDC on September 21.
+Scenario: Student is enrolled in district 888, and was absent from district 888 on September 20, however, did attend on September 15 and September 30 fulfilling the attendance rule.
+On September 16, the student was arrested and placed at the JDC in district 999 and received educational services at the JDC on September 20.

-Question: Can the student be included in the enrollment of district 888?
+Question: For funding purposes, can the student be included in the enrollment of district 888?

-Answer: No. The student was enrolled and attending a JDC on September 21 in district 999.
-District 999 will claim the student in the count of their JDC on September 21.
+Answer: No. The student was enrolled and attending a JDC on September 20 in district 999.
+For funding purposes, district 999 will claim the student in the count of their JDC on September 20.
+However, until the student is ajudicated, the Accountability School should be the school building number at district 888 where the student normally would have attended.
+Once ajudicated, district 999 should report the Accountability School as the school building number the student would normally have attended at district 999.